Programming-SBCG853-Cohort2/learning-linux-GunzIvan28/README.md

 # Unix-command-summary
 A break down of unix-based commands

-1. man - Accessing On-Line Manual Pages
+>1. man - Accessing On-Line Manual Pages
 In the terminal, the "man" command looks up the manual page for a command.
-The format of man is man <commandname> for example:		man ls		man pwd		man cat
+The format of man is man <commandname> for example:		>man ls
+>man pwd
+>man cat

-2. pwd - Print the Working Directory
+>2. pwd - Print the Working Directory
 The "pwd" command prints the full pathname of your current working directory.
 The syntax for pwd is: pwd for example:
 (base) gunz@DESKTOP-19EC1CK:~$pwd